sandeepscet/image-duel/README.md

 ## Pending

-- meta tag for social site like images on share
 - Show Answer on click of image
+- Message on result is wrong